 What do we know about the Monarch butterfly?
-Originally from North America it has been found in
+It originally came from North America and was found in

 Like all insects the Monarch has six legs; however it uses only four of its legs as it carries its two front legs against its body.

-Monarch eggs are creamy white.
-They later turn pale yellow.
-Elongated and sub-conical, with approximately 23 longitudinal ridges and many fine traverse lines they look like little upside down pots and are usually laid on the underside of leaves on the swan plants.
-A single egg measures about 1.2 millimetres high and 0.9 millimetres wide.
+Monarch eggs are usually a creamy white.
+They will slowly turn a pale yellow colour.
+They are long in shape and conical, with approximately 23 ridges down their sides and many fine lines crosswise they look like little upside down pots and are usually laid on the underside of leaves on the swan plants.
+A single egg measures around about 1.2 millimetres high and 0.9 millimetres wide

-The next stage of its life is the chrysalis which is the beautiful vivid green I mentioned earlier.
-It’s more of a pale lime green with a band of black and gold on the end of the abdomen.
-There are other gold spots on the thorax, the wing bases, and the eyes.
+The next stage of its life is the chrysalis, my favourite part which is the beautiful vivid green I mentioned earlier.
+It’s more of a pale lime green like japanese jade with a band of black and gold on the end of the abdomen.
+There are other gold spots on the thorax, the wing bases, and what they call the eyes.